-Furthermore, the bill mandates that early childhood education and assistance program contractors, as well as public schools, accept various forms of documentation to verify a child's age or date of birth for enrollment purposes.
-This includes not only birth certificates and passports but also alternative documents such as religious or hospital certificates, entries in family bibles, adoption records, affidavits from parents, or previously verified school records.
-These changes are intended to facilitate enrollment and enhance the well-being of students and families by making the process more accessible.
+Furthermore, the bill introduces new sections to chapters 43.216 and 28A.225 RCW, mandating that early childhood education and public school programs accept various forms of documentation, including birth certificates, passports, and alternative documents, to verify a child's age or date of birth for enrollment purposes.
+These alternative documents can include religious or hospital certificates, entries in family bibles, adoption records, affidavits from parents, or previously verified school records.
+This legislative change is intended to facilitate enrollment and enhance the well-being of students and families by making the process more accessible.

 Statutes affected: